jitpaul/Jnan-Test-Prioritization/README.md

 E) Place the 'A_TestSuite.java', 'T_TestSuite.java' files in the test folder (same location as listener.java)

-D) Execute 'mvn test -Dtest=T_TestSuite' to execute tests based on total prioritization.

-   Execute 'mvn test -Dtest=A_TestSuite' to execute tests based on additional prioritization.
+D) Execute 'mvn test -Dtest=T_TestSuite' to execute tests based on total prioritization.'\n' Execute 'mvn test -Dtest=A_TestSuite' to execute tests based on additional prioritization.